elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_04.md

 4. Recommended, Apply - Describe their training materials with a metadata standard suitable for their domain/discipline (note: from the point of view of content, this could be a LE. bring your TrM, and structure/insert/compile the metadata)

 5. Optional, Understand - Explain the concept of structured metadata

+## Prerequisites
+* Understand what is FAIR and why to use it as explained in [Chapter 1: Why FAIR training & training materials?](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_01/)

 ## Introduction to metadata
 (Minimum, Understand: Explain the concept of metadata ) Metadata can be defined as data used to describe *other data*.
 That *other data* is complete on its own even without the metadata; however, the metadata makes it easier, for instance, to quickly grasp what that *other data* is about and to establish some common parameters that can be used to find and compare similar data, even if you have no access to that *other data*.
 As examples might be easier to grasp than definitions, let’s have a look at a couple of metadata examples: